ljw1004/csharpspec/csharp/conversions.md

 object obj = (EventHandler)myDialog.OkClick;
 ```

 Method groups may influence overload resolution, and participate in type inference.
-See §7.5 for further details.
+See [Function members](expressions.md#function-members) for further details.

 The run-time evaluation of a method group conversion proceeds as follows:

 *  If the method selected at compile-time is an instance method, or it is an extension method which is accessed as an instance method, the target object of the delegate is determined from the instance expression associated with `E`:
     * The instance expression is evaluated.
 If this evaluation causes an exception, no further steps are executed.
     * If the instance expression is of a *reference_type*, the value computed by the instance expression becomes the target object.
 If the selected method is an instance method and the target object is `null`, a `System.NullReferenceException` is thrown and no further steps are executed.
-    * If the instance expression is of a *value_type*, a boxing operation (§4.3.1) is performed to convert the value to an object, and this object becomes the target object.
+    * If the instance expression is of a *value_type*, a boxing operation ([Boxing conversions](types.md#boxing-conversions)) is performed to convert the value to an object, and this object becomes the target object.
 *  Otherwise the selected method is part of a static method call, and the target object of the delegate is `null`.
 *  A new instance of the delegate type `D` is allocated.
 If there is not enough memory available to allocate the new instance, a `System.OutOfMemoryException` is thrown and no further steps are executed.
 *  The new delegate instance is initialized with a reference to the method that was determined at compile-time and a reference to the target object computed above.